-With the prevalent use of broadband internet by the UK public, and the growth of Web 2.0 applications that have facilitated online collaboration through social networks, video/photo sharing sites and blogs, people now have the ability to spread ideas and recommendations ever more quickly, widely and cheaply (Ferguson 2008).
+With the prevalent use of broadband internet by the UK public, and the growth of Web 2.0 applications that have facilitated online collaboration through social networks, video/photo sharing sites and blogs, people now have the ability to spread ideas and recommendations ever more quickly, widely and cheaply (Ferguson 2008; Jackson and Lilleker, 2009a).
 According to research by Experian Hitwise (www.hitwise.co.uk), in May 2010 social networks in the UK received more visits (11.88% of traffic) than search engines for the first time (11.33% of traffic).
 Of these visits to social sites, 55% were to Facebook, 16.5% to YouTube and 2% to Twitter.
 The Edelman Trust Barometer (2008) based on an international survey of online influencers found that their most trusted source of information was ‘a person like myself’.
-In July 2010, Facebook membership exceeded 500 million worldwide, and its latest upgrades allow any website to integrate keyword-specific comments made about it on Facebook and display them on their home page in real time.
+In , December 2011, the number of active Facebook users exceeded 500 million worldwide, and its recent upgrades allow any website to integrate keyword-specific comments made about it on Facebook and display them on their home page in real time.
 FourSquare’s location-based recommendation service, which leverages local knowledge and word of mouth, continues to grow.
 Taken together, these trends indicate that the power of online interaction is now being raised to a whole new level.

 However, it is important to bear in mind that Nielsen’s Participation Inequality Law (2006) suggests that 90% of web users are ‘completely silent lurkers’, 9% are active commentators on the posts of others and just 1% generate their own content.
 This breakdown has held true in a number of more recent surveys (for example Rubicon Consulting 2008; Steffes and Burgee 2009).
 It serves as a reminder that because only a minority of people are active contributors, social media participation is still some way off being a mainstream online activity, although Forrester’s ongoing “technographics” research (Li and Bernoff 2009) shows increasing numbers of people in the US as active online creators, conversationalists and/or critics.

 This brief introduction has highlighted the potential of social media interactions to influence the outcome of key public debates.
 Our objective is to assess the usage of social media for political purposes and analyse their role in shaping political debate during the UK election campaign of May 2010, with a focus on local application within two constituencies in Hampshire.
 Thus, our contribution is to explore the use of social media technologies in a political marketing context, something which has not previously been afforded attention in the UK at least.
-By focusing at a local level this study lacks generalisability as such, but still lets us draw some tentative conclusions which can be further developed in more comprehensive future work in this field.
+By focusing at a local level this study clearly lacks generalisability , but still lets us draw some tentative conclusions which can be further developed in more comprehensive future work in this field.

 We begin by reviewing literature on the topic of political marketing and examine how the role of technology in the political process has changed over time.
 Recent developments in social technologies and the lessons from the success of Barack Obama offered an opportunity for the UK political parties to build meaningful long term relationships with supporters, and also to help address the cynicism that many segments of the population currently feel about the political process.
 But our data clearly indicates that the UK general election was far being from an “Internet election” and we conclude with some reflections on why this might have been the case, together with some suggested directions for future research.

 Politics and Marketing